 Dental Bone Graft Rejection Symptoms

-Unfortunately, there is a chance of rejection for this surgery.
-A failed dental bone graft might have these symptoms:
+Unfortunately, there is a chance of rejection when it comes to dental bone grafting.
+A failed surgery might have these symptoms:

 • Continuous or worsening pain in the graft area.